sneeuwballen/zipperposition/README.md

 **Disclaimer**: Note that the prover is currently a prototype and is likely not complete.
 Please don't use it to drive your personal nuclear power plant, nor as a trusted tool for critical applications.

-**Second Disclaimer**: The code is currently not clean, the last research effort was requiring C dependencies and I did not take the time to make everything (in particular, plugins and meta-prover) work again.
-Some options or documentation may be plain wrong.

 ## License